kinotus/hki-3d-ue/README.md

 # Helsinki 3D city model for Unreal Engine

-A rudimentary Unreal Engine 5 template project containing Helsinki 3D city model data as 3DTiles used through Cesium for Unreal Engine plugin.
+A rudimentary Unreal Engine 5 template project containing Helsinki 3D city model datasets as 3DTiles used through Cesium for Unreal Engine plugin.

 ## What to expect from latest version (and what not to)
 - Template is useable for browsing around the Helsinki in 3D, origin and georeferencing is "about there"